IELTS Essay 1154 - Advances in technology have improved our lifestyle

 To conclude, it is undeniable that modern household appliances have made our tasks easier, faster and more accurate.
 With this, we have a better lifestyle and more time to spend with our family members or to enjoy our leisure activities.

 Model Answer 2: (Disagreement: we will have to determine the limit of its usages)

-Innovations of science have touched the lives of billions as most homes, these days, have at least a washing machine, refrigerator, microwave oven, an air conditioner and these tools have profoundly enhanced the way people live their life.
+Innovations of science have touched the lives of billions as most homes, these days, have at least a washing machine, refrigerator, microwave oven, and air conditioner, and these tools have profoundly enhanced the way people live their life.
 Yet, the negative effects of this dependency cannot be denied.

 To begin with, these household appliances save a great deal of time and human labour and this is simply amazing.
 People no longer need to work all day long to finish their works, and as a result, people can have more quality times.
-This is definitely a great leap towards the modernisation and a significant enhancement of their lifestyle.
+This is definitely a great leap towards modernisation and a significant enhancement of their lifestyle.
 For instance, most women in the past century had to remain busy at home but these days they can spend more leisure time and this has all been possible due to the advents of modern household appliances.

 We can, therefore, conclude that technology is a blessing for us and at the same time if we do not use it sensibly, it might bring a curse for us as well.
 This is why, we will have to determine the limit of its usages, even at home, to make our lifestyle standard as well as safe.